These adoptability factors come directly from Rogers’ 5 variables of innovation adoption. Including the perceived attributes variable which covers:

 Operand resources – typically goods and physical resources – can only be integrated with operant resources.

-Where it appears operant resources are integrating with other operant resources, it is always the case that there is an operand resource performing the integration in the background.
+Where it appears two operand resources are integrating, it is always the case that there is an operant resource performing the integration.

 instructions, recipes, and so on, which may be partially, or fully, ignored by a progress seeker